ruedli/OctoPlugout/README.md

 # Using it...

-In practice it is easier to operate how it looks in written form.
+In practice it is easier to operate compared to how it looks in written form.

-In short: The red LED lights whenever the relay is on (so your printer/raspberry is powered).
-The green LED indicates interaction with Octoprint.
+In short: The red LED lights shows whenever the relay is on (so your printer/raspberry is powered).
+The green LED indicates *interaction with Octoprint*.

 No green LED: The plug stays on "forever" until you press something (see below).

 *Slooooooow blinking green* LED.
 It tries to find your printer..
 When is is found: *Normal blinking green* LED.

+This is the "normal" state after startup.

 ### Now there are three possibilities:
-- *Short press*: you go into "disconnected power on mode again", your printer will stasy on forever...
+- *Short press*: you go into "disconnected power on mode again", your printer will stay on forever...
-- *Long press*: As soon as no print is running AND the extruder is cool, it will shutdown the Pi.
-The LED will blink very rapidly...
-It will look whether Octoprint "comes back" (LEDs not blinking) If it does (very rarely!!!), it goes in "switched on forever mode".
-If not (the normal case) after 30 seconds, the power is removed.
+- *Long press*: switch off: As soon as no print is running AND the extruder is cool, it will shutdown the Pi.
+The LED will blink very rapidly... and after 30 seconds the power is removed.
+If in these 30 seconds Octoprint "comes back", it goes into the initial configured mode.
-- A print is *started... finishes.. the extruder cools down*: then the shutdown procedure is also triggered.
+- A print is *started... finishes.. the extruder cools down*.
+This also triggers the shutdown / power off procedure.

 ### When in "switched on forever" (Only red LED, NO green)
+It will stay on forever, no activities of the printer will influence this.
+Only you can influence this with the button on the plug as follows:
 - A *short press* will go into "connected to octoprint mode".
-- A *long press* will power off.
+- A *long press* will initiate a safe shutdown / power off.

 ### When powered off:
 - A *short press* will "power on".

 During most states, you can always with a *short press* force "switch on mode forever", or a *long press* "power off immidiately".
 In the modes when it is connected where Octoprint is alive, it will shutdown octoprint first.

-When your WiFi goes away, it will switch to "power on" and try to (re) connect mode.
-If it does, it will not shutdown Octoprint just like that when the extruder is cooled down.
+When your WiFi goes away, it will switch to "power on" and try to (re)connect mode.
+If it does, it will not shutdown Octoprint!
+Instead it will wait for a (log) press or wait for a print to be initiated and finished.

 As you can see, there is quite some "sense" in the states and how the button operates.
 The state diagram is a good place to better understand what goes on in the plug, and what a button press (long or short) triggers.
 The LEDS show you in which state it is.
-Some states are "quickly passed", so the LED does not have time to reflect it in the blinking pattern.
-You will understand when you see it happening.
+Some states are "quickly passed", so the LED does not have time to reflect it in the blinking pattern.You will understand when you see it happening.
+You also see messages on the printers LCD, coming from the plug.

 You can configure "how the plug comes alive" when powering on the plug.
 Initially I configure "dumb mode - forever on", but in hind sight I liked "connected to octoprint" better.
 That is how the configuration template ships.

 If you don't like the blinking patterns per state, you can reconfigure them faster / slower / more flashy... whatever you like.
 If you do not like the timing: change it.
-But remember: interogating the API of octoprint takes some resources, so do not overdo it!
+But remember: interrogating the API of octoprint takes some resources, so do not overdo it!
 By nature this plug only needs a "slow" update rate of information.

 For technical reasons: while it checks for "Octoprint" to be alive (and it is not) the LEDS do not blink for 3 seconds.
 So the states that assume Octoprint not to be there, reduce their update rate.